sgeorgievska/WEB322/README.md

 - [x] W2 - Created + publish a web app using multiple routes serving static files (HTML & CSS), create data service module for     accessing data.
 - [ ] W3 - Include new routes and logic to handle file uploads and add employees, execute focused queries for data
-- [ ] W4 - Add Handlebars view engine to render JSON data visually in browser using .hbs views and layouts + update data-service module
+- [ ] W4 - Add Handlebars view engine to render JSON data visually in browser using .hbs views and layouts
 - [ ] W5
 - [ ] W6
 - [ ] W7